 11 Clean Beauty Experts On The All-Time Best Tips They Learned From Their Moms

 Many people's first interaction with beauty happens in the context of a mother-daughter moment.
-For you, maybe it's the gentle touch of your mom's fingers as she detangles your hair; or perhaps you loved watching your (very glam) grandmother slide on a velvety shade of lipstick when you were little.
+Maybe it was the gentle touch of your mom detangling your hair.
+Maybe you loved watching your grandmother slide on a velvety shade of lipstick as a kid.
 Maybe there's a special ingredient or stalwart product that has remained a family ritual for decades.
 Beauty is everywhere, and, for many, it's a conduit for connecting with the ones you love most.

-So with Mother's Day coming up this weekend, we're highlighting the best skin care, hair, and makeup tips experts have gleaned from their mothers and grandmothers—and how these memories have shaped their beauty worldview.
+This Mother's Day, we're highlighting the best beauty tips experts have gleaned from their mothers and grandmothers—and how these memories have shaped their beauty worldview.